geoportal-arcal/geoportal-arcal.github.com/_posts/qgis/0001-01-07-creating-vector-layers.md

 The process involves visually interpreting the limit of each piece of land and to draw (digitize) it through QGIS digitizing toolbox.

+File to be used in that tutorial is:

+    /dss_course_dataset/qgis/3-creating_vector_layers/el_dorado_argentina.tif

 See video tutorial either on your local copy or on YouTube [QGIS-Digitizing](http://www.youtube.com/watch?feature=player_detailpage&v=vinGD2Jlka8)

+### 5. Editing attributes name and type

+Be sure to have the "Table manager" installed and DBF manager downloaded on your computer.

+File to be used in that tutorial is:

+    /dss_course_dataset/qgis/3-creating_vector_layers/measurements.shp

+### 5.1 Through the "Layer Properties/Fields tab"

+See video tutorial either on your local copy or on YouTube [QGIS-Edit Attributes through Layer Properties](http://www.youtube.com/watch?feature=player_detailpage&v=YyzBt97Sibo)

+### 5.2 Rename, change order, clone through Table Manager plugin

+Open "Table Manager plugin" in "Plugins" menu.
+You can move up, down, delete, rename, add, clone fields.

+### 5.3 Through DBFExplorer

+".dbf" file format was used by **dBase** ([one of the first Database Management System for microComputers](http://en.wikipedia.org/wiki/DBase)).
+This file format is still used by many programs including by ESRI **shapefile** GIS format to store attribute data.

+**DBFExplorer** is a usefull program allowing to rapidly edit your .dbf files (please refer to **shapefile** tutorial).

+**Note that the shapefile to be edited needs to be closed from QGIS before being edited with DBFExlplorer.**

+See video tutorial either on your local copy or on YouTube [QGIS-Edit Attributes through DBFExplorer](http://www.youtube.com/watch?feature=player_detailpage&v=SuIrbh3iwmY)

+Double click on "DBFExplorer.exe",